-Each parcel of bitcoins purchases are considered as separate assets from CGT prospective.
+Each parcel of bitcoins purchases is considered as separate assets from CGT perspective.
 Therefore you need to record each purchase and disposal transaction.

 It is possible to offset your capital loss made from other CGT assets (e.g. shares) against capital gains from investing Bitcoins.
 This could potentially neutralise any CGT payable from Bitcoin investment.

 If you purchase bitcoin mainly for personal use or enjoyment, a capital gain made is disregarded if the first element of the cost base is $10,000 or less.
 In addition, any capital loss made from a personal use asset is disregarded.
 An example of where bitcoin would be considered to be a personal use asset is where an individual taxpayer purchased bitcoin from a Bitcoin exchange and uses the bitcoin to make online purchases for their personal needs, for example, clothing or music.
 If the bitcoin were instead purchased to facilitate the purchase of income producing investments, they would not be personal use assets.
 Another example of where bitcoin would not be a personal use asset is where an individual taxpayer mines bitcoin and keeps that bitcoin for a number of years with the intention of selling them at opportune times based on favourable rates of exchange.

 Buying Bitcoin as an active trader (Crypto Trader)

 If you buy and sell bitcoins in a form of business (e.g. actively trade Bitcoin frequently in order to make profit), any profit made from trading Bitcoin would be taxed as business profit.
 The proceeds you derive from the sale of bitcoin are included in your assessable income.
 Any expenses incurred in respect to the exchange service, including the acquisition of bitcoin for sale, are allowed as a deduction.